wnfs-wg/spec/rationale/encryption.md

 ## Choice

-We chose [AES-GCM] with per-message randomly generated 12-byte initialization vectors, because it is widely supported and implemented in hardware as of 2023.
+We chose [XChaCha20-Poly1305] with per-message, randomly generated 24-byte initialization vectors, because of its nonce size (allowing randomly-generated nonces without worrying about message count limits) and its speed.
-There are no known practical attacks on AES-GCM.
+There are no known practical attacks on XChaCha20-Poly1305.

 ## Alternatives

+### [ChaCha20-Poly1305]

+This is the cipher that [XChaCha20-Poly1305] is based on, but has a smaller nonce size.
+Although it is more popular, we believe the extended nonce is worth prioritizing over popularity.

+### [AES-GCM]

+AES-GCM is faster on platforms that have hardware support for it (`AESNI`), compared to [XChaCha20-Poly1305] in software.
+However, [XChaCha20-Poly1305] is easier to implement in constant-time and faster in software.
+Note that `AESNI` is not supported in Wasm at the moment.

 ### [AES-GCM-SIV]